You don’t have a time problem. You have a fit problem.

 Key takeaways

-• Context switching can consume up to 40% of productive time, making task grouping one of the highest-impact techniques [4].
+- Research suggests context switching can consume a substantial portion of productive work time, making task grouping one of the highest-impact techniques available.

-• Cognitive performance varies 15-30% depending on circadian timing, making energy alignment a scheduling decision, not a preference [5].
+- Cognitive performance varies measurably across the day based on circadian timing, making energy alignment a scheduling decision, not a preference [5].

-• People misjudge their time allocation by 25-50%, making time audits more valuable than intuition for schedule design [2].
+- People consistently misjudge their time allocation, making time audits more valuable than intuition for schedule design.

 What is the best time management technique?
 There is no single best time management technique.
 The most effective method depends on your specific problem: Pomodoro for procrastination, time blocking for scheduling gaps, Eisenhower Matrix for priority sorting, and GTD for information overload.
-A 2021 meta-analysis of 158 studies confirms that technique-person fit determines results more than the technique itself [1].
+A 2021 meta-analysis of 158 studies confirms that time management training consistently improves performance and well-being, and that matching method to problem is more useful than defaulting to the most popular technique [1].

 Time management techniques: why most of them fail